 Let’s face it – no one likes to talk about their death; but, when you’re 75 or older, the likelihood is that a puppy will outlive you, at least by a few years – and, that puppy will then also be a senior, and much harder to place than a puppy.
 Thank goodness for rescues like Roland Senior Dog Rescue which find homes for these senior dogs or others like The Grey Muzzle who fund and find resources for animal welfare entities so they can accomplish their mission better prepared.
 Certainly folks in their 70s and 80s can enjoy all the benefits of having a pet, but consideration should also be given to the well-being of the pet for that pet’s lifetime.

-Madeline holds a N.J.
+Madeline holds an N.J.
 State Teaching Certification since 1992.
 She is bonded and insured.
-She has formally studied psychology, animal science, and fine arts at the college level, has taught at the college level, earned her graduate degree in 1998, and combines these disciplines into an eclectic and effective science-based approach to teaching, dog behavior and training.
-She constantly continues her education through live and recorded webinars, seminars and workshops.
+She has formally studied psychology, animal science, and fine arts at the college level, has taught at the college level, earned her graduate degree in 1998, and combines these disciplines into an eclectic and effective science-based approach to teaching, dog behavior, and training.
+She constantly continues her education through live and recorded webinars, seminars, and workshops.